PIA Just Got Sold for 190 Million. The New Owners Have Big Plans.

 Who Is Arif Habib Group

-Key questions facing the new owners:
+Key questions facing the new owners that anyone following this story wants answered:

 • How to reduce the bloated workforce without triggering labor unrest?

-• What fleet modernization is economically viable?
+• What fleet modernization is economically viable given capital constraints?

 • How to rebuild PIA’s damaged reputation in international markets?